What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 The road to a successful BI application is littered with obstacles and pitfalls.
 Consider the following challenges and risks:

 • The BI team is technically very good, but they don’t know anything about the business.
-And let that be crucial to achieve success with Business Intelligence.
+And that is crucial to achieving success with Business Intelligence.

 • The KPIs are not sharp or always provoke discussion.
 Monitoring and analyzing the score on KPIs is the heart of BI.
 If the KPIs are not sharp, the business model is also vague and you cannot set up good data analyses.
 The result: no steering for improvements.